Search

 Benjamin Steakhouse (Midtown East)

 From beautifully marbled cuts of dry-aged beef and succulent seafood to refined service and charm, Benjamin Steakhouse in midtown is perfect for an intimate dinner (there's a reason it's the Concierge Choice Awards winner for Best Steakhouse).
-This year's Valentine's Day menu (available both Monday and Tuesday) tempts with a spectacular prix fixe.
-Benjamin dry-ages their meat in their own aging box and you can choose from bone-in rib-eye, rack of lamb, Chilean sea bass, or a surf 'n' turf of USDA Prime filet mignon, lobster, shrimp, king crab, bordelaise, and beurre blanc on the special Valentine’s Day prix fixe.
+This year's Valentine's Day menu tempts with a spectacular prix fixe.
+Benjamin dry-ages their meat in their own aging box and you can choose from options like bone-in rib-eye, Porterhouse for two, filet mignon, lobster tails, or Chilean sea bass.
 Oysters, lobster bisque, and shrimp cocktail are among the starter options, and there’s a champagne toast included as well.
 52 E. 41st St., 212-297-9177, benjaminsteakhouse.com

 Benjamin Prime (Midtown East)